wpilibsuite/styleguide/wpiformat/README.md

 The `repoRootNameOverride` group allows one to override the repository name used in include guards.
 This is useful for giving subprojects within one repository different repository roots in their include guards.
 Only specify one name in this group because subsequent names will be ignored.

-## .styleguide-license
+## .wpiformat-license

 This file contains the license header template.
 It should contain `Copyright (c)` followed by the company name and the string `{year}`.
-See the `.styleguide-license` file in the docs/examples directory.
+See the `.wpiformat-license` file in the docs/examples directory.

-wpiformat checks the currently processed file's directory for a `.styleguide` file first and traverses up the directory tree if one isn't found.
+wpiformat checks the currently processed file's directory for a `.wpiformat` file first and traverses up the directory tree if one isn't found.
 This allows templates which are closer to the processed file to override a project's main template.

 ### License header semantics

 The license header is always at the beginning of the file and ends after two newlines.
 If there isn't one, or it doesn't contain the required copyright contents, wpiformat inserts a new one containing the current year.

-### `.styleguide-license` special variables
+### `.wpiformat-license` special variables

 `{year}` is replaced with a year range from the earliest copyright year in the file to the current year.
 If the earliest year is the current year, only that year will be written.